OperationXen/cyberpunkCTF/README.md

 # cyberpunkCTF
-A CTF framework build on python using django, graphql and react
+A CTF framework built on python using django, graphql and react